Nonprofit Visa Sponsorship Jobs in Oregon

 Which visa types are most common for nonprofit roles in Oregon?

 H-1B visas dominate for specialized nonprofit positions including research coordinators, program managers, and healthcare professionals.
 O-1 visas work for distinguished researchers and social impact leaders.
-J-1 exchange visitor programs are common at Oregon's universities for research and educational roles.
+J-1 visa exchange visitor programs are common at Oregon's universities for research and educational roles.
 TN visas serve qualifying Canadian and Mexican professionals in eligible positions.

 Do Oregon nonprofit jobs have different prevailing wage requirements?